Sparked by the theme of Beyonce's album "Lemonade," we introduce a new topic to AndraleMarie.com called: Divination, Spiritual Health & Metaphysics.

 Here I was so mad at God for allowing me to be cursed and having my bouts with Voodoo and African spirituality as a whole.
 Finally coming to terms in seeing the blessing in it all, calling myself Voodoo Child and reaching a moment of clarity to write about it with conviction and purpose.
 We endure things in life that serves purposes bigger than us.
 If I did not endure what I did with my spiritual battles, I would not be able to write what I am writing now.

 So, in the intro to Divination, Spiritual Health and Metaphysics, I want to get into topics and articles about spiritual health and wellness.
 Such as spiritual bathing which is also sacred bathing, an ancient practice that's been around since Egyptian times.
-Get into some other topics in divination with bringing you the the "Energy Forecast of the Day" from Tatianna Tarot to draw insight, clarity, empowerment; and etc. on the energy that resonates with you from within.
+Get into some other topics in divination with bringing you the "Energy Forecast Of The Day” from different Taroist (energy readers) to draw insight, clarity, empowerment; and etc. on the energy that resonates with you from within.
 Some other topics in African spirituality like candle magick, the metaphysics of herbs and crystals, intention settings; and much more.
 To introduce some of these aspects in African spirituality with the purpose to guide, help and heal people from within themselves.
 There are some problems that people have which are of spiritual nature.
 For example: the purpose, reasoning of spiritual bathing is due to spiritual debris or debris in one's energy or aura.
 It's the same as regular bathing, your aura should be fresh and clean, in order to generate and reflect light from one's self.
 Also, sun bathing assist in magnifying your aura.
 I might get into rootwork that often involves cycles of energy that often repeats itself in different ways.
 Where you have to find the of root the problem, which at times come from an ancestor or a parent or both, and even you.

 I gradually want to get into this and connect you guys to some witches, brujas and brujos (male witches) of Instagram such as Michael Cardenas from Olde Ways, the Hoodwitch who was featured in Vogue magazine and etc., and the services their businesses provide.
 In an effort for spiritual vigor in wellness, health and wellbeing.